-For the last two months, I’ve been sleeping in a little later on the weekends.
-I’ve been getting up around 7:00am and that’s been a nice shift in my weekend routine.
+As long as the cats don’t wake me up, I sleep until 6:00am (or later) on the weekends.
 Everything else stays the same, though.
 I still drink coffee, journal, take my daily photo, play with my cats, and talk with Logan.

 On days you’re not settled in your home, are you able to adapt your routine to fit in with a different environment?